 It's important to provide solid records of your Roth conversion for tax purposes and the 5 Year Roth Rule, and the Pro-Rata rule.
 Currently, Rocket Dollar cannot support that tax reporting from an incoming traditional IRA that could be needed for a Roth Conversion if you were to be audited.
 We also need to have all three major elements of your IRA with an IRA, LLC, and LCC bank account.
-We are sorry for the inconvenience and want to make sure you can avoid unnecessary fees or insufficient tax reporting records.
+We are sorry for the inconvenience.

 A Roth conversion, also known as a "backdoor" Roth, is converting a Traditional IRA to a Roth IRA.
 Traditional dollars are pre-tax and have never been touched by taxes, and Roths are post-tax, which means this process is a taxable event.
 You do not pay an early distribution 10% penalty for being younger than 59 & 1/2 but must pay for the taxes on that money as income for that tax year.
 You WOULD pay a 10% early distribution if you took a portion of your dollars out to meet IRS tax obligation.
 Thus, you must have the cash on hand in a taxable bank account to avoid this penalty.